 Ho Chi Minh City

 April 2010 • Intended to skip Vietnam because of its dubious reputation among travelers, but the pull of family ties was too strong.
-Soon as I got off the bus from Cambodia, I took a metered taxi to Sarah and Boonma's secure high-rise and the driver gouged me on the fare.
+And of course, the taxi driver who took me to Sarah and Boonma's secure high-rise building gouged me on the fare.
 When I wouldn't pay the add-on, he hijacked me to the other side of town and dumped me and my bag by the roadside.
 Welcome to HCMC.
 Hard to believe this is actually a communist country.
-There was a huge celebration on the 35th anniversary of the fall of Saigon, but the ceremony and parade were closed off to the people.
-So the people went to the grand opening of a luxury shopping center instead, browsing the wares of Dior, Armani, Burberry, and Lady Americana Premium Bedding.
+There was a huge celebration on the 35th anniversary of the fall of Saigon, but the ceremony and parade were closed off to the people, so they went to the grand opening of a luxury shopping center instead, browsing the wares of Dior, Armani, Burberry, and Lady Americana Premium Bedding.
 No shortage of irony here.
 The big breakthrough came when I met Tam at the War Remnants Museum.
-She invited me to visit her English club, and from that point on I never had to sweat another pirate taxi driver.
+She invited me to visit her English club, and from that point forward I never had to sweat another pirate taxi driver.

 Near Pham Ngu Lao